LGBTQ rights in Sri Lanka: Political and community attitudes

-Politicians from both sides of the political spectrum have expressed support for legal recognition of homosexuality and transsexuality, including the two leaders of the two major parties.
+Politicians from both sides of the political spectrum have expressed support for legal recognition of homosexuality and transsexuality, including the leaders of the two major parties.

 Sri Lankan society generally has a tolerant view of homosexuality.
 There are even some traditions that promote transgender people, although the third gender seems to have disappeared from the island, despite having roots in Sri Lankan culture.
 As a result, these laws have been loosely enforced (if at all), and discrimination by police and others is often associated with corruption or attitudes towards sexual promiscuity, which also applies to heterosexuals.
-Some issues, including the status of sexual minorities within the military service, and intersex rights, have largely escaped both mainstream discussion and discussion by LGBT lobbies.
+Some issues, including the status of sexual minorities within the military service, and intersex rights, have largely escaped both mainstream discussion and discussion by LGBTQ lobbies.
 Other laws that can negatively affect sexual minorities are more widely discussed in the Sexual minorities in Sri Lanka article.

-In 1994, Sherman de Rose set up Companions on a Journey (CoJ), the first LGBT support group in Sri Lanka.
+In 1994, Sherman de Rose set up Companions on a Journey (CoJ), the first LGBTQ support group in Sri Lanka.
 The Women's Support Group split off from CoJ in 1999, forming a separate organisation for lesbian, bisexual and transgender women.
-Equal Ground was then set up as an LGBTQI group.
+Equal Ground was then set up as an LGBTQIA group.

-The influential Buddhist chapter, Asgiriya Chapter, came out in support of extending rights to LGBT, including support to amend the constitution.
+The influential Buddhist chapter, Asgiriya Chapter, came out in support of extending rights to LGBTQ individuals, including support to amend the constitution.

-In March 2021, in order to commemorate Zero Discrimination Day, the President of Sri Lanka Gotabaya Rajapaksa tweeted "As the president of #lka I am determined to secure everybody's right to live life with dignity regardless of age, gender, sexuality, race, physical appearance, and beliefs."
-The Financial Times opinioned that this was the first public acknowledgement by the South Asian Head of State about everyone's right not to be discriminated on their sexuality or gender.
+In March 2021, in order to commemorate Zero Discrimination Day, the President of Sri Lanka Gotabaya Rajapaksa tweeted, "As the president of #lka I am determined to secure everybody's right to live life with dignity regardless of age, gender, sexuality, race, physical appearance, and beliefs."
+The Financial Times opined that this was the first public acknowledgement by the South Asian Head of State about everyone's right not to be discriminated on the basis of their sexuality or gender.

 In August 2021, after a video of a homophobic counsellor caused controversy on the internet, the College of Psychiatrists clarified that modern medicine does not consider homosexuality to be an illness and further called for homosexuality to be decriminalized; unlike psychiatrists, counsellors are not regulated and do not require degrees.

 In 2023, a report reveals the majority of 69% of population opposed same-sex unions' legalization, with a 60% strongly opposed it.

-A poll by The Social Scientists Association in 2021 found that "72,5% of respondents believed that LGBT people should not be punished for their sexual identity, 65% said a LGBT person can do a job as well as any other person and 51.4% said they would support legislation to ensure the rights of LGBT people".
+A poll by The Social Scientists Association in 2021 found that "72.5% of respondents believed that LGBT people should not be punished for their sexual identity, 65% said a LGBT person can do a job as well as any other person and 51.4% said they would support legislation to ensure the rights of LGBT people".

 A survey by Equality Fund in 2018 found that 12% of Sri Lankan respondents were LGBTQI.